I used to believe that there were two critical startup skills:

 - They can help you sell the candidate on why joining your company is a great idea, and assure them that they are not taking a huge risk in doing so

 Once you have put this much energy into recruiting great candidates, it makes sense to invest the time to make them productive as fast as possible.
 The impact of doing this well cannot be understated.
 In areas such as sales and development, it can make a dramatic difference to the productivity levels.
 Similarly for other positions such as customer success where new employees will talk to your customers, it’s also easy to understand the importance of great on-boarding.
-This topic is so interesting that I am planning a follow up blog post dedicated to this topic.
+To read in more depth about onboarding, click here.

 It’s no longer enough to be great at developing products that your customers desperately want, and to know how to market, sell, and retain these customers using a repeatable and scalable machine.
 There is now a third skill you must master, and that is how to build a recruiting machine that can land the best talent in an incredibly tough competitive environment.
 This is a function that almost every part of the company needs to be involved with to make it work, but it also works best when there is a single person who owns the function.
 In the early days, it’s more helpful for this person to be a recruiter, not a recruiting manager.
 But if they can manage other recruiters as they join later on, as well as be an active recruiter in the early days, so much the better.